-The U.S. Centers for Disease Control and Prevention recommend some simple steps to help prevent the spread of respiratory viruses, including:
+The U.S. Centers for Disease Control and Prevention recommends some simple steps to help prevent the spread of respiratory viruses, including:

 Wash your hands often with soap and water for at least 20 seconds or use an alcohol-based sanitizer